sub0xdai/boobs-garage/dev-log.md

 - Implemented token refresh mechanism

 ## Issues
-- Error creating service: {"message":"Invalid session"}
+- Error creating service: {"message":"Invalid session"} - resolved
 - Cannot create a service after logging in as admin.
-Still debugging this process
+Still debugging this process - resolved
-- Testing, iterating, and logging errors in the console
+- Testing, iterating, and logging errors in the console -resolved

 ## Issues
-- When I log in to admin dashboard, it is not displaying the correct behavior
+- When I log in to admin dashboard, it is not displaying the correct behavio - resolved

 # 11.08
 - Admin dashboard